 - they are giving you legal advice, or

 - you want them to be able to communicate with IRCC and advocate on your behalf, or

 - you want to help your spouse or partner complete their forms and you want to be able to communicate with IRCC on their behalf.

-You may have to complete other forms.
-For example, you’ll have to do this if:
+You might have to complete other forms.
+For example, you'll have to do this if:

 - your spouse or partner has a from a previous relationship, and

 Read the instructions carefully.
 Some forms must be completed as fillable PDF documents and then uploaded to the portal.
 Other forms must be completed through the portal.

 Depending on where your spouse or partner has lived, there might be additional forms and special instructions.